 Academic Information for New Filmmaking Students

 The Arts Certificate program is a college-level program designed to allow students who choose not to pursue a degree at the University of North Carolina School of the Arts to take arts courses only.
 These students often include those who have previously completed a baccalaureate degree at another institution.
 Students enrolled in the Arts Certificate program are prohibited from registering for Liberal Arts courses.

-UNCSA awards the college Arts Certificate in Dance, Design & Production, Drama, Filmmaking, and Music.
+UNCSA awards the college Arts Certificate in Dance, Drama, and Music.

 The High School Academic Program grants the University of North Carolina School of the Arts diploma with concentrations in Dance, Drama, Music, and Visual Arts to students who successfully complete all requirements for their arts program and sufficient college preparatory-level academic courses to meet graduation requirements.
 The high school program prides itself on ensuring that its graduates are successful applicants to a diverse array of college and university programs, in arts disciplines and other areas of study.
 With the exception of music students in grades 8-10, students take up to four academic courses along with their required arts courses.
 Music students in grades 8-10 may take up to five academic courses.